nadyavoynich/Instacart/README.md

   * Fridays: Peak sales for alcoholic beverages.
   * Mondays: Surge in sales for fresh and pantry staples, household, and personal care products, as customers stock up for the week ahead.

-**Recommendations:**
+**☑️ Proposed Actions:**
+* Highlight products from top departments on the homepage and in marketing campaigns to drive sales.
-* Ensure top departments and popular aisles are well-stocked and prominently displayed to meet customer demand and enhance satisfaction.
+* Ensure top departments and popular aisles are well-stocked for Friday (wines & spirits) and Monday (fresh and pantry staples) peak sales.

-## Recommendations
-- Prioritize displaying these essential products prominently when users log in or visit the site.
-- Offer bundle deals and recommend related products to increase the average order value.

-#### Inventory management:
-  * Ensure the consistent availability of top-selling and frequently re-ordered products to maintain customer satisfaction and a smooth supply chain.
-  * Ensure continuous availability and optimal stock levels for produce and dairy eggs, as these departments account for nearly 46% of orders.
-Regularly monitor inventory to prevent stockouts of high-demand items.
+* Ensure continuous availability and optimal stock levels for produce and dairy, as these departments account for almost 50% of orders.
-  * Prioritize restocking and expanding popular aisles within the produce and dairy eggs departments.
-Consider increasing the variety of fresh fruits, vegetables, and dairy products to meet customer demand.

-#### Enhance Product Visibility:
-  - Highlight products from top departments (produce and dairy eggs) on the homepage and in marketing campaigns to drive sales.
-Utilize advertising banners and product recommendations to promote these items.
-  - Create dedicated sections on the platform for popular aisles from smaller or niche departments (e.g., bakery, deli, breakfast) to increase their visibility and encourage purchases.

-#### Targeted Marketing and Promotions:
-  * Offer bundle deals and discounts on frequently reordered items to increase average order value.
-For example, create bundles that include staple items like bananas, strawberries, and spinach with complementary products.
-  * Implement loyalty programs or subscription services for high-demand categories (e.g., produce and dairy) to encourage repeat purchases and improve customer retention.
-  * Develop targeted marketing campaigns for different customer segments based on their purchasing behavior.
-For example, promote health-focused products to health-conscious customers and convenience items to busy professionals.

-#### Improve Pantry Department Offerings:
-  - Evaluate the extensive selection of pantry items and identify low-performing products.
-Focus on stocking high-demand items and consolidating less popular ones to streamline the inventory.
-  - Provide detailed product descriptions, usage tips, and recipe ideas for pantry items to increase their appeal and drive sales.
+* Provide detailed product descriptions, usage tips, and recipe ideas for pantry items to increase their appeal and drive sales.
 Highlight the versatility and benefits of these products to attract more customers.
+* Create dedicated sections on the platform for popular aisles from smaller or niche departments (e.g., bakery, deli, breakfast) to increase their visibility and encourage purchases.